 Current regulations of the University and the city of Jena

-- Public ordinance mandates wearing mouth and nose protection while frequenting shops, using public transport facilities as well as at workplaces.
+- Public ordinance mandates wearing qualified face masks while frequenting shops, using public transport facilities as well as at workplaces.
 Workplaces are exempt if they provide a minimum area of 110 sqft per employee, limit the number of people per room to no more than 5, and ensure that the minimum distance of 6 ft is observed at all times.

 Current regulations at Helmholtz Institute Jena

 - The University of Jena as well as Helmholtz Institute Jena are returning from emergency operations under stringent safety precautions.
-Employees are required to wear mouth and nose covers on the institute’s premises, including hallways, kitchens, offices and laboratories.
+Employees are required to wear qualified mouth and nose covers (medical or FFP2 masks) on the institute’s premises, including hallways, kitchens, offices and laboratories.